 SNAP (formerly known as “food stamps”) provides food and nutritional support to qualifying low-income and needy households.
 Clients use an EBT debit card to access their cash and/or SNAP benefits at authorized food retailers.
 Recipients receiving cash assistance may also choose to have their benefits directly deposited into their personal bank accounts.
-Due to COVID-19, SNAP offices are closed to the public, but applications are now available online.
-Once your application is received, you will be contacted by phone.
-If you are applying for the first time, use the digital fillable/printable application form below or on the Department of Human Services website.
+Due to COVID-19, SNAP offices are closed to the public, but applications can be submitted online.

 Assistance for Renters and Homeowners